Onesso/RentRight/README.md

 3. after finishing step 2 you should run docker-compose down then docker-compose build to install all the requirements.

 4. open settings.py to configure the database import os, remove db.sqllite file and update the DATABASES section

+# Solving race condition
+because we are using the "depends_on" in the app service of the container, the "depends_on" only ensures that db service is on, but not the actual postgres is running. the db service will first start and when it finishes the app service will then start due to the "depends_on", while the app service is starting on the other side postgres will then start but it takes long i.e. the qpp service will finish starting then django start and finishes before postgres is ready, django will then crash since the database was not ready.

+The solution is for django to "wait for db" a fucntion that will continually the availabity and readiness of the Databse to do this we are going to create a custom Django management command

+a. create a new app called core where we are going where we we'll write the wait_for_db command